PAFR2003/LesserSpaceNations/README.md

 * Diverse but ruled under communist party with traced origins from Canada and USA

  Type of company:
-* Aquarium supplies company and aquarium fish seller
+* Aquarium supplies company and tropical aquarium fish distributor

  Leader's Info: